 Usually, reports of bear sightings are sent quickly via phones and bears are dealt with quickly by the authorities and the overall numbers are still low.

-It was a coincidence that we had some serious attacks in just a few days and definitely not the norm.
+It was a coincidence that we had some serious attacks in just a few days in the past year and definitely not the norm – but as it usually happens, the media blew this out of proportion

-So definitely, if you’re planning to visit Romania, don’t put plans of hold because of the fear of brown bears.
-Instead, follow my recommended itinerary to enjoy the country at maximum levels.
+If you were planning to visit Romania, don’t put those plans of hold because of the fear of brown bears.
+Instead, follow my recommended itinerary to enjoy the country at maximum levels and know that chances of being attacked by a bear (or even seeing one are minimal).

-Or, if you really want to be 100% safe, simply stay away from the mountain regions in order to be away from the wild animals.
-But even there, I repeat, chances are as close to zero as possible to run into a bear.
+Of course, if you really want to be 100% safe, simply stay away from the mountain regions to avoid the wild animals.
+But even there, I repeat, chances of running into a bear are as close to zero as possible.

 Just don’t ever mess with a mama bear’s cubs!!!
 That’s a sure recipe for disaster.